FreyaSun29/Reinforcement-Learning/README.md

 # Qlearning_2020B
-Solve the problem of passing through the desert based on Learning.
+Solve the problem of passing through the desert based on Q-Learning.